Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Anyone can get COVID-19.
 The illness is spread person-to-person.
 In other words, anyone can develop COVID-19 after coming in close contact with someone infected with the virus.
 The virus may also be spread when a person touches a surface with the virus and then touches their eyes, nose, or mouth.

-COVID-19 is a respiratory illness (a cold or the flu) caused by a virus.
-The main symptoms are fever, fatigue, and cough.
-Some patients may have breathing problems, sore throat, runny nose, body aches, or loss of the sense of smell or taste.
+COVID-19 is a respiratory illness (like a cold or the flu) caused by a virus.
+Symptoms of COVID-19 include fever, cough, chills, shortness of breath, body aches, runny nose, and loss of the sense of smell or taste.
 Symptoms usually develop 2-12 days after exposure to the virus.

 In some cases, people with COVID-19 become very ill.
 COVID-19 can cause pneumonia, severe breathing problems, and even death.
-Although not as common, warning signs of severe illness are:
+Warning signs of severe illness are:

-No. In fact, children seem to be at lower risk for serious illness due to COVID-19.
-This is based on initial results from other countries.
+No. Overall, children seem to be at lower risk for serious illness due to COVID-19.
 This does not mean that children don’t get COVID-19.
 But the risk of severe illness in children is generally lower.